Trump takes credit for 1 million jobs. Not true

-President Trump proclaimed Thursday that he has created "1 million private sector jobs" since he took office.
+President Trump proclaimed Thursday that he has created "more than 1 million private sector jobs."

 That's not true.

-Official government data from the Labor Department show only 493,000 private sector jobs have been added since January.
+Official government data from the Labor Department show only 493,000 private sector jobs have been added since January, when Trump took office.
 Trump is trying to take credit for double that amount.

 Notice that Trump specifically said "private sector jobs," a term that excludes government jobs at the local, state or federal level.